ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 E_{\text{MSE}} = {1 \over \text{M}} \sum_{i=1}^{\text{M}} {1 \over \text{L}} \sum_{j=1}^{\text{L}}(\hat{y_{ij}} - y_{ij})^2
 $$

-However, as the MSE function (mean squared error) is not convex for neural networks, we usually prefer to use another loss function called **cross-entropy** (comes from the *maximum likelyhood principle*)
+However, as the MSE function (mean squared error) is not convex for neural networks, we usually prefer to use another loss function called **cross-entropy** (comes from the *maximum likelihood principle*)
 Where does it comes from ?

 $$